 "But no amount of marketing could change the poor physics of resource-intensive and land-intensive renewables," Shellenberger wrote.
 "Solar farms take 450 times more land than nuclear plants, and wind farms take 700 times more land than natural gas wells, to produce the same amount of energy."

 IRENA reported that zero CO2 emissions might be achieved beyond 2050 through hydrogen and synthetic fuels, direct electrification and advanced biofuels.
 That would take energy investments of up to US$130 trillion, it said, but the benefits would outweigh the costs.

 At present, the world is expected to invest US$95 trillion in clean energy.
 That will leave CO2 emissions largely unchanged and fall short of the Paris Agreement targets, IRENA reported.

 The 2015 treaty committed the world to “holding the increase in the global average temperature to well below 2 degrees Celsius above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 degrees C. above pre-industrial levels.”

 The world has already warmed by about 1 degree C. above pre-industrial levels, so the choice is really between another 1 degree C. or, preferably, a half-degree C. more warming.

 The report also examined energy transition paths in 10 regions worldwide.
-All will have higher shares of renewable energy, IRENA found, with Southeast Asia, Latin America, the European Union and sub-Saharan Africa poised to reach 70 percent to 80 percent by 2050.
+All will have higher shares of renewable energy, IRENA found, with Southeast Asia, Latin America, the European Union and most of Africa poised to reach 70-80% by 2050.